I've tested more than 50 Chromebooks — these are the best for every budget and use

 While Chromebooks typically aren't as capable as laptops running Windows 11 or macOS Tahoe, they're also typically cheaper and easier to use.
 This is because Chromebooks are built to run on ChromeOS, Google's web-based operating system.

 ChromeOS doesn't require much raw computing power or storage space to run, but it does require one key thing to be maximally useful: A fast Internet connection.
-That's because ChromeOS is designed to push as much work as possible to the cloud (i.e. far-away computers you connect to over the Internet) rather handling it locally, so it can run on as many devices as possible.
+That's because ChromeOS is designed to push as much work as possible to the cloud (i.e., far-away computers you connect to over the Internet) rather than handling it locally, so it can run on as many devices as possible.

 So while Chromebooks are typically cheaper than any competing laptops, they also lose a lot of their power when they lose their Internet connection.
-Sure, you can still work on your Google Docs saved in offline mode and maybe stream some episodes of a show you've saved to your Chromebook's storage drive, but unless you've taken precautions to prepare you're not going to be able to use your Chromebook for much without a good connection.
+Sure, you can still work on your Google Docs saved in offline mode and maybe stream some episodes of a show you've saved to your Chromebook's storage drive, but unless you've taken precautions to prepare, you're not going to be able to use your Chromebook for much without a good connection.

 But if you expect to be online basically all the time, say because you need a laptop for home learning or just browsing the web while you're on the couch, a Chromebook is a great low-cost choice.
 They're perfect for anything you do on the web, whether that's streaming your favorite shows or researching projects for school.